 This short course is presented by FiE in conjunction with FoodStream.

-Please register early - we reserve the right to cancel either program if insufficient registrations are received.
+Please register early.
+We reserve the right to cancel the program if insufficient registrations are received.

 This course provides an excellent background in the thermal processing of foods.
 It is also designed to provide participants with the knowledge and skills to effectively supervise retort operations.
 Those completing the course will understand the fundamentals of thermal processing, the practicalities of applying these processes, and how they relate to the safety and general quality of the products processed.